malenehj/MLOps_g22_2024/reports/README.md

 > *experiments.*
 > Answer:

 From the cookiecutter template we used all of the folders with the exception of the ‘notebook’ folder, which we deleted.
 Besides the obvious folders with the python files for creating a dataset, training a model etc., we filled up the outer data folder.
-In the ‘raw’ file we put in our 3 .txt files (the training, test and validation dataset) and after processing the data, it is saved in the ‘processed’ folder, from where it is used to train and test our model.
+In the ‘raw’ file we put in our 3 .txt files (if pulled via dvc the raw folder wil contain training, test and validation datasets) and after processing the data, it is saved in the ‘processed’ folder, from where it is used to train and test our model.

 After training, our model is saved into the outer ‘models’ folder.
 We also filled out the ‘tests’ and ‘dockerfiles’ as described in the exercises on the course website.
 In our inner project folder we created an extra folder named: ’wandb’, that is used for our Weights and Bias (wandb) that we use for logging our model.
 We also added a ‘config’ folder in the inner project folder with a config.yaml file, that we use for hydra in our train_model.py file for writing config files to keep track of hyperparameters.
 The rest was self-explanatory, like the inner ‘models’ and ‘data’ folders.